 - Holistic Therapist Magazine

 A free digital edition of Holistic Therapist magazine is sent to all CNHC registrants quarterly.
-The magazine contains topical articles designed to support practitioners with running a successful practice.
+The magazine includes a forward and an article by CNHC's Chair.
+It also contains topical articles designed to support practitioners with running a successful practice.

 - Employment opportunities

 We regularly publish details of job and volunteer roles for CNHC-registered practitioners on our website, Facebook page and Twitter feed

 We issue useful guidance for registrants which includes general advertising guidance, specific guidance in relation to the Cancer Act 1939, HMRC guidance and more.
 Find out more information here

 We have a group of CNHC registrants who make up our network of Local Champions.
 They support us with spreading the word about CNHC whilst marketing their own practice locally.
 Find out more information here

 CNHC is active on Facebook, Twitter, LinkedIn and YouTube